Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 You may want to define your own theme, thus you can override the `OrangeTheme` with your own class or just override the providers.

 You will have to override the tokens provider you need.
 To do that, make a subclass of the provider you target:
-- spaces tokens are `OUDSSpaceSemanticTokensProvider`
+- spaces tokens are `OrangeThemeSpaceSemanticTokensProvider`
 - sizes tokens are in `OrangeThemeSizeSemanticTokensProvider`
 - colors tokens are all defined in `OrangeThemeColorSemanticTokensProvider`
 - borders tokens are in `OUDSBorderSemanticTokensProvider`